 Tips for Tile Cleaning and Care for Your New Installation

 Copher Tile & Stone installations are built to last for decades.
 With proper care and maintenance, that fresh, clean, inviting look you love can last, too.
 This article provides useful cleaning and care tips, as well as specific recommendations for professional services.
-These services can address any type of problem that may arise with traffic, use, and normal wear or accidental damage.
+These services can address any type of tile problem that may arise with traffic, use, and normal wear or accidental damage in your kitchen, bathrooms, or other areas.

 Stay a Step Ahead of Contaminants and Cleaning Problems